FreedomBen/rtl8188ce-linux-driver/README.md

 NOTE: Unlike the stock driver, `rtl8192c_common` is only required with kernel >= 3.14

 8\.
-Make persistent by adding this to the end of "/etc/modules" (for Ubuntu), or "/etc/rc.modules" (for Fedora) (if Fedora make sure /etc/rc.modules is executable), or "/etc/modules-load.d/rtlwifi.conf" (for Arch).
+Make persistent by adding this to the end of `/etc/modules` (for Ubuntu), or `/etc/rc.modules` (for Fedora) (if Fedora make sure `/etc/rc.modules` is executable), or `/etc/modules-load.d/rtlwifi.conf` (for Arch).
 If you don't have an RTL8188CE or RTL8192CE, then substitute the correct kernel module in place of `rtl8192ce`:

     rtl8192ce

 NOTE:  By "make persistent", I mean making the loading of the RLT8192CE kernel modules happen automatically at boot time so you don't have to modprobe them in yourself.
 If `udev` is seeing your Realtek card (which is usually the case), then it will load the kernel modules for you without this, but putting this in hurts nothing.

 You may want to verify your CRDA domain.
-For example if you were in Bolivia it would be: "iw reg set BO" There is more information about CRDA available at: http://ttys1.wordpress.com/2012/04/12/fixing-regulatory-domain-crda-of-realtec-wireless-device-drivers/
+For example if you were in Bolivia it would be: `iw reg set BO` There is more information about CRDA available at: http://ttys1.wordpress.com/2012/04/12/fixing-regulatory-domain-crda-of-realtec-wireless-device-drivers/